Muts256/Threat-Hunt/README.md

 This repository illustrates hands-on CTF-style threat hunting, focusing on detecting, analyzing, and responding to real-world attacker techniques.
 It includes hypothesis-driven hunts, log analysis, KQL queries, MITRE ATT&CK mappings, and documented findings.
 The goal is to demonstrate practical threat hunting skills, analytical thinking, and a structured approach to uncovering stealthy threats in modern environments.

 ### Threat Hunt Challenges

+The Threat hunting challenges mimic real-world attacker activity and require analysts to proactively search for hidden or suspicious behaviour in systems and networks.

+Technology used in the investigations:

+- Microsoft Sentinel
+- Microsoft Defender for Endpoint (MDE)
+- Kusto Query Language (KQL)

 | Threat Hunt | Description |
 |-------| ---------- |
 | [Azuki Cargo Hold](https://github.com/Muts256/Threat-Hunt/blob/main/Azuki-Cargo-Hold.md) | Suspicious lateral movement |